amyoccodingwaves/amyoccodingwaves.github.io/index.md

  <html> ... </html>
 ```

 The html is always at the beginning of html content and /html is always at the end.
-So, bascially the entire content of any website wil be found between these two tags.
+So, basically the entire content of any website wil be found between these two tags.

 ### head